PLACING AN ORDER

-- We use parcel dispatch for your card (because it is insured up to 500 Euro) for 4.99 Euro within Germany.
-The shipping costs for all other EU countries is 13.99 Euro, to Switzerland 26.90 Euro to the US 34.99 Euro.
+- We use parcel dispatch for your personalized cards and all objects (because it is insured up to 500 Euro) for 4 Euro within Germany.
+The shipping costs for all other EU countries is 13.99 Euro, to Switzerland 29.90 Euro to the US 34.99 Euro.
 All other cards are send as letter with shipment tracking.
 The shipping costs are 1.45 Euro (plus prio lable for tracking) within Germany and 4.70 within all other countries.

 How do I pay for my business cards?

-- Currently we accept payment via bank transfer only with all transfer fees payable by the client.
+- For personalized cards we accept payment via bank transfer only with all transfer fees payable by the client.
 All other products can also be payed by Paypal.

 I have run out of cards – can I re-order more?

 - All the characters in the typeset can only be used once.
 Due to the finite number, we could never create new typesets for any other clients if we kept your typeset indefinitely.
 You can order your card again, as long as we still offer the design you chose.
 The time and effort (and the price) for the typesetting and printing of any further batches of your card is the same as for the first time.

 - Every first Thursday of the month our workshop is open in the afternoon from one to five.
 During this time you can buy our products analog.
 Personalized cards must be ordered in advance through the website.
 If you would like to pick up these cards, please contact us by mail (firstname.lastname@example.org) or phone during our office hours on Thursdays from nine to twelve (0341 9273 6008).